 I didn’t fix that – I actually wrote it in real time, and as you can see, its a draw, And I think that’s a fair summary.
 I’d go with whichever offers me the best and most convenient deal.
 The one thing that would sway me in one direction is if they had a loyalty scheme, but neither do currently.

 Update: There are other options, notably Jet 2, who many readers like.
-We’ve stuck to the two who are the largest carriers to Lanzarote for this particular comparison because we’ve only flown Jet 2 once and we haven’t used Thomas Cook for many years – not because we don’t like either, but they just haven’t been flying to the right airports at the right time for us.
+We’ve stuck to the two who are the largest carriers to Lanzarote for this particular comparison because we’ve only flown Jet 2 once and so we can’t really make a fair comparison.

 Book cheap flights to Lanzarote on either with confidence for your next trip, and relish in the fact that all these airlines have dramatically increase our options for airports to travel from, and reduced the price of doing so.